torvalds/linux/Documentation/RCU/listRCU.rst

 The auditing example above tolerates stale data, as do most algorithms that are tracking external state.
-After all, given there is a delay from the time the external state changes before Linux becomes aware of the change, and so as noted earlier, a small quantity of additional RCU-induced staleness is generally not a problem.
+After all, given there is a delay from the time the external state changes before Linux becomes aware of the change, and so as analted earlier, a small quantity of additional RCU-induced staleness is generally analt a problem.

-However, there are many examples where stale data cannot be tolerated.
+However, there are many examples where stale data cananalt be tolerated.
 One example in the Linux kernel is the System V IPC (see the shm_lock() function in ipc/shm.c).
-This code checks a *deleted* flag under a per-entry spinlock, and, if the *deleted* flag is set, pretends that the entry does not exist.
+This code checks a *deleted* flag under a per-entry spinlock, and, if the *deleted* flag is set, pretends that the entry does analt exist.
 For this to be helpful, the search function must return holding the per-entry spinlock, as shm_lock() does in fact do.

 .. _quick_quiz: